-Rehabilitation Management Plan Objective To comply with State and Commonwealth approvals requirements and related conditions.
+Revegetation Management Plan Objective To comply with State and Commonwealth approvals requirements and related conditions.
 To provide a post construction environment that is revegetated to stabilise the capping surface; and planted with species known to be favoured by GGBF.
 Targets The capped surface is stabilised and vegetated within 12 months of construction completion.
-Provide a revegetated capped surface that includes species of flora known to be favoured by GGBF. Кеу State Documents Documents NSW EPA (2010), Approval of the Surrender of a Licence - License 6437, (Ref: 1111840, and as varied by notice number 1510956 and 1520063) Golders (2011), KIWEF Closure Works, Green and Golden Bell Frog Management Plan (Ref: 117623029-001-R-Rev0) GHD (2009), Report on KIWEF, Revised Final Landform and Capping Strategy (Ref: 22/14371/85882 R4).
-Jacobs (2020) KIWEF Eastern Ponds Closure Works Review of Environmental Factors (IS330300_02) Commonwealth Documents Jacobs (2020), KIWEF Eastern Ponds Closure Works EPBC Self-Assessment (IS330300_01) as amended by Addendum 1 (October 2020) and Addendum 2 (July 2021) Mitigation General mitigation measures to be considered include: Measures and Controls Care should be taken that any noxious weeds occurring on the site are not further dispersed as a result of the Proposal.
+Provide a revegetated capped surface that includes species of flora known to be favoured by GGBF.
+Key Documents State Documents NSW EPA (2010), Approval of the Surrender of a Licence - License 6437, (Ref: 1111840, and as varied by notice number 1510956 and 1520063) Golders (2011), KIWEF Closure Works, Green and Golden Bell Frog Management Plan (Ref: 117623029-001-R-Rev0) GHD (2009), Report on KIWEF, Revised Final Landform and Capping Strategy (Ref: 22/14371/85882 R4) Jacobs (2018) Addendum Review of Environmental Factors, KIWEF Area 2 Closure Works Commonwealth Documents Ramboll (2018), EPBC Referral, Preliminary Documentation Package - KIWEF Area 2 Closure Works (Ref: 318000395) Mitigation Measures and Controls General mitigation measures to be considered include: Care should be taken that any noxious weeds occurring on the site are not further dispersed as a result of the Proposal.
 A follow up Weed Control Program may be necessary to control the encroachment of these species into surrounding areas.
 The landowner has a legal responsibility to control and suppress these species on their property under the Noxious Weeds Act 1995.
-The Weed Control Program should be remove weeds by physical means and avoid the use of herbicides Stockpiling of soil that may contain seeds of exotic species shall be stockpiled away from adjacent vegetation or drainage lines where they could be spread during rainfall events Placement of soil stockpiles away from vegetated areas Utilising existing disturbed corridors such as cleared areas, roads, tracks and existing easements, where possible for set up of equipment, stockpile areas and site facilities Bitou Bush and Crofton Weed would be managed by following the Local Noxious Weed Control Plans (NCC 2006).
-It is recommended that the plants be removed by physical removal, as herbicides may impact GGBFs and their habitat Plant and equipment brought on to site must be cleaned and free of deleterious material, mud and other material that may harbour weed seeds Works associated with the closure of the KIWEF must only occur within the closure works area (project footprint); and must be restricted to the extent required to satisfy the Surrender Notice requirements All disturbed surfaces will be revegetated within 1 month of final land forming and in compliance with the landscaping plans
+The Weed Control Program should be remove weeds by physical means and avoid the use of herbicides Stockpiling of soil that may contain seeds of exotic species shall be stockpiled away from adjacent vegetation or drainage lines where they could be spread during rainfall events.
+Placement of soil stockpiles away from vegetated areas.
+Utilising existing disturbed corridors such as cleared areas, roads, tracks and existing easements, where possible for set up of equipment, stockpile areas and site facilities Bitou Bush and Crofton Weed would be managed by following the Local Noxious Weed Control Plans (NCC 2006).
+It is recommended that the plants be removed by physical removal, as herbicides may impact GGBFs and their habitat.